vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/13/001_adhyAtma-prakaraNam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xviii. ⌊with vs. 30 after 31; vss.
 56-57, 59-60 are lacking; vs. 58 is lacking in Pāipp. xviii., but is found in Pāipp. xx.⌋.
-A number of the verses are used in various parts of Kāuç., and several (four) in Vāit. *⌊So the Berlin ms. (against jagatī of the London ms.): and atijagatī more nearly fits the vs.⌋ †⌊Here the Anukr. text looks as if in disorder: it seems as if yaṁ vāta (vs. 51) iti ṣaḍ anuṣṭubhaḥ ought to refer to the 6 vss.
+A number of the verses are used in various parts of Kāuś., and several (four) in Vāit. *⌊So the Berlin ms. (against jagatī of the London ms.): and atijagatī more nearly fits the vs.⌋ †⌊Here the Anukr. text looks as if in disorder: it seems as if yaṁ vāta (vs. 51) iti ṣaḍ anuṣṭubhaḥ ought to refer to the 6 vss.
 51, 53-54, 56-58.⌋

 ## Translations